chadgevans/HIV_Survival_Analysis/HIV_Survival_Analysis.md

     ## Wald test            = 11.81  on 1 df,   p=0.0005903
     ## Score (logrank) test = 12.33  on 1 df,   p=0.0004464

+Proportional Hazards models and AFT models must be interpreted in a different way.
+While AFT models give the percentage change in survival time o for hazard model, Cox models give the percentage change in the hazard, following the formula here:

+h(t)=h0(t)exp(β′x)

-The effect of past IV drug use on time to death has a coefficient of 0.8309.
-This means that X.
+In this case, the effect of past IV drug use on time to death has an estimated coefficient of 0.8309.
+Exponentiated, this means that subjects with a history of IV drug multiply their baseline hazard (h0(t)) by a factor of 2.3.
+Their risk of dying from AIDS is 130% (100\*(e^beta -1) higher than subjects without IV drug histories.

 Now let's build a more comprehensive model.